WHAT DO SILVERFISH LOOK LIKE?

 WHAT DO SILVERFISH EAT?

-Silverfish will eat anything with sugar or starch contact.
+Silverfish will eat anything with sugar or starch content.
 They can eat your shampoo, the glue holding your books together, clothing, other insects, cellulose from wood, and even your own food that hasn’t been opened yet.

 ARE SILVERFISH DANGEROUS?